elixir-europe/biohackathon-projects-2022/6/README.md

 - A Galaxy workflow for genome annotation
 - A committed genome assembly community stemming from the interaction between ERGA, Galaxy and the VGP
 - Extended tutorials and guidelines for high-quality genome assembly using Galaxy workflows
-- Wrapping tools relevant for genome assembly/annotation for the Galaxy platform
+- Wrapping tools relevant for genome assembly/annotation for the Galaxy platform (IDEAS: fastK (planned replacement of meryl), instaGRAAL, BandageNG)

 ## Expected audience